mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 ### Lessons Learned

+// while spectrum didn't remain independent, i don't consider it a failure; i think these two sentences come across as you admitting failure and defeat - maybe there's a slightly better way to phrase this?
 Changing these decisions would not have made Spectrum a success by itself.
 Yet, it would have improved our chances.
 Here are the lessons I am taking away for my next projects:

-1. Carefully choose core technologies that are hard to change later.
+1. Carefully choose core technologies that are hard to change later. // eg datastore, user interface frameworks, and api layer
-1. Prefer conserative choices over the cutting edge.
+1. Prefer conserative choices over the cutting edge. // torn on this, because graphql is cutting edge but i think we're net-happy that we chose this; react is also relatively cutting edge over something like angular, no? same with styled-components? i think it's not about exploring the cutting edge, but just making more calculated decisions on core infra (datastore)
-1. Community size and active maintenance are vital, especially in unfamiliar territory.
+1. Community size and active maintenance are vital, especially in unfamiliar territory. // i'm not sure what you mean by this, or what it has to do with your preceeding 4 regrets
-1. Building a good product is all about experimenting.
-Optimise for iteration speed and flexibility.
+1. Building a good product is all about experimentation.
+Optimise for iteration speed and technology flexibility.
-1. Leave interesting technological problems to other people.
+1. Leave interesting technological problems to other people. // what do you mean by this?
-1. Talk to your users to prevent wasting time on features they do not care about.
+1. Talk to your users to prevent wasting time on features they do not care about. // we did this quite a lot, but it's not really feasible to do this for *every little thing* - just the main things!

 On top of that, writing this down has been invaluable to help me crystallise my thoughts.
 Expect more of this in the future!